Castle Eaton

 Castle Eaton is a village and civil parish in the ceremonial county of Wiltshire, England, on the River Thames about 4 mi northwest of Highworth.
-It was historically in the area governed by the (former) Wiltshire County Council, but since 1997 has been part of the Swindon unitary authority.
+It was historically in the area governed by the (former) Wiltshire County Council, but since 1997 has been part of the Borough of Swindon.
 The Thames at Castle Eaton forms both the northern boundary of the parish and the county boundary with Gloucestershire.

-The village is characterised by its older buildings most of which are in The Street, the original main thoroughfare.
-Built of local stone, these buildings give Castle Eaton the look and feel of a traditional Cotswold village.
-Many of the buildings date from about 1650 to 1850, and Swindon Council has made this part of the village a Conservation Area to protect its historical and architectural importance.
+The village is characterised by its older buildings, most of which are in The Street, the original main thoroughfare.
+Built of local stone, they give Castle Eaton the look of a traditional Cotswold village.
+Many of the buildings date from about 1650 to 1850, and most of the village is a Conservation Area.

 Parish church

 The parish church dedicated to Saint Mary the Virgin is a Grade I listed building.
 It has two Norman doorways.
 The chancel was built late in the 13th century in the Early English Gothic style, and at its east end has a trio of stepped lancet windows.
-The building was restored by William Butterfield in 1861–63, who added a distinctive corbelled bellcote on the roof above the chancel arch.
+The building was restored by William Butterfield in 1861–1863, who added a distinctive corbelled bellcote on the roof above the chancel arch.
 The west tower has a ring of six bells.

 In the churchyard near the entrance is a medieval standing cross that is a scheduled Ancient Monument.

 The church can be reached only on foot, via a path linking the lychgate with the east end of The Street.

 Amenities

-The village has a public house, the Red Lion.
-It claims to be first public house on the River Thames after leaving its source at Thames Head in the Cotswolds.
+The village has a public house, the Red Lion, which claims to be first public house on the River Thames after leaving its source at Thames Head in the Cotswolds.